fidwell/OpenRct2-TrafficManager/README.md

 - **Version 1**: Randomizes vehicles based on a hard-coded list of vehicle types and weights.
 - **Version 2**: Allows the user to select their own weights, if they (for example) prefer a lot of pickup trucks.
+- **Version 3**: Randomizes the speed of powered vehicles, for moving traffic.

 ### Features in consideration